-^[1] Foreign exchange impact is a non-IFRS financial measure.
+(1) Foreign exchange impact is a non-IFRS financial measure.
 This indicated term does not have a standardized definition prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
 For more information on this financial measure, including references to the specific sections within the MD&A, as applicable, for the reconciliations to the most directly comparable IFRS financial measures, please consult the "Non-IFRS and other financial measures" section.

-For the second quarter of fiscal 2023, revenue increased by 1.2% (decrease of 1.6% in constant currency).
+For the second quarter of fiscal 2023, revenue increased by 1.1% (decrease of 1.8% in constant currency).
 The decrease in constant currency is mainly attributable to:

-- a lower customer base in the American telecommunications segment following customer losses in Ohio and an overall decline in video and phone service customers, offset in part by the cumulative effect of high-speed Internet service additions outside Ohio over the past year, a higher revenue per customer and a better product mix; partly offset by - revenue growth in the Canadian telecommunications segment, driven by the cumulative effect of high-speed Internet service additions over the past year and higher revenue per customer; and - higher revenue in the media activities.
+- a lower customer base in the American telecommunications segment following customer losses in Ohio and an overall decline in video and phone service customers, offset in part by the cumulative effect of high-speed Internet service additions outside Ohio over the past year, a higher revenue per customer and a better product mix; partly offset by - revenue growth in the Canadian telecommunications segment, driven by the cumulative effect of high-speed Internet service additions over the past year and higher revenue per customer.